ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **(ii) The Registration Officer selects a pre-registration for registration**

-1. Registration Officer enters the PRID provided by a pre-registered individual.
+1. Registration officer enters the PRID provided by a pre-registered individual.
-1. The Registration Officer enters demographic details or edits pre-filled demographic details (details rendered from the provided PRID).
+1. The registration officer enters demographic details or edits pre-filled demographic details (details rendered from the provided PRID).
 1. The Registration Client validates the entered demographic data as per the [**field definition document**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/Reg.%20Client/MOS-1220%20New%20Registration%20Field%20Definition.docx).
 1. Displays error message(s) on screen in case of validation failure.
 1. On successful validation, proceeds to next step.
 #### H. Copy address from the previous registration
-When the address details of the previous registration and the current registration is same, the system allows the Registration Officer to copy the same address as previous registration.
-This feature helps the Registration Officer to save the time while registering the individual who has the same address as previous registration.
+When the address details of the previous registration and the current registration is same, the system allows the registration officer to copy the same address as previous registration.
+This feature helps the registration officer to save the time while registering the individual who has the same address as previous registration.

 Upon receiving a request to copy address details from the previous registration to the current registration, the system performs the following steps:
 1. Fetches the address details such as city, state or province, country and postal code of the previous registration from the cache.